pivotal/docs-tap/scst-scan/install-scst-scan.md

 Before installing Supply Chain Security Tools - Scan:

 - Complete all prerequisites to install Tanzu Application Platform.
 For more information, see [Prerequisites](../prerequisites.md).
 - Install [Supply Chain Security Tools - Store](../install-components.md#install-scst-store) for scan results to persist.
 It can be present on the same cluster or a different one.
 You can install Supply Chain Security Tools - Scan by using the CA Secret name for Supply Chain Security Tools - Store present in the same cluster, with Token Secret name for Supply Chain Security Tools - Store in different cluster, or without Supply Chain Security Tools - Store.
-In this case, skip creating a values file.
 After you complete installing Supply Chain Security Tools - Store, you must update the Supply Chain Security Tools - Scan values file.

     For usage instructions, see [Using the Supply Chain Security Tools - Store](../scst-store/overview.md).